fairfax-newsnow/adonis-pickler/README.md

 #Adonis pickler
-Adonis pickler is a library that serializes Scala object to Json format and vice versa (aka de-serialization).
-It is designed for the Fairfax's project and cope with the following data types:
+Adonis pickler is a library that serialises Scala objects to Json format and vice versa (aka de-serialisation).
+It is designed to cope with the following data types:
 * primitive types, i.e. float, short, double, boolean, int, string
 * collection
 * map